 The impact of Petfinder goes far beyond the number of animals saved.
 The site publicizes the enormity of the pet overpopulation problem and the plight of shelter animals.
 One visit to Petfinder will explode any myths that all shelter animals are old, sick or unadoptable.
 The sheer number of animals listed drives home the importance of spaying, neutering and responsible pet care.

-For lots more information on Petfinder and related topics, check out the links on the next page.
+For lots more information on Petfinder and related topics, check out the links below.